Time vocabulary: Luchazi to English

 - Halakaca = the next day.

-Unit of time in Luchazi
+Unit of time: Luchazi to English

 |

-Unit of time in Luchazi language |
+| Unit of time in Luchazi language |

-- Kandzingili = interval; intermission; short time.
+- Kandzingili = interval; intermission; short time; pause; interlude.

 - Kantsimbu or Kantsimbu ka kandende = minute.
 (In Luchazi, there is no single word that means “minute” or “second” or “millisecond”.
 Therefore, the phrase Kantsimbu ka kandende is used instead.